-- The National Multi-sectoral Monitoring and Evaluation Framework for Response and Prevention of Gender and Sexual Gender Based Violence in Kenya was developed under the auspices of the National Gender and Equality Commission in collaboration with LVCT Health, ITECH, and Center for Disease Control. - The framework provides for the following: - 1.
-Mechanism for monitoring progress of response and prevention management programmes

-- 2. Systematic mechanism for coordination on sexual gender response and prevention mechanism - 3.
+- The National Multi-Sectoral Monitoring and Evaluation Framework for Response and Prevention of Gender and Sexual Gender Based Violence in Kenya was developed under the auspices of the National Gender and Equality Commission in collaboration with LVCT Health, ITECH, and Center for Disease Control. - The framework provides for the following: - 1.
+Mechanism for monitoring progress of response and prevention management programmes - 2.
+Systematic mechanism for coordination on sexual gender response and prevention mechanism - 3.
 Facilitate availability of credible and reliable data for policy and programme decision - 4.
 Facilitate timely submission of data for routine, periodic reporting for stakeholder's consumption and international reporting. - The framework takes cognizance and compliments other related national frameworks including: - 1.
 The National HIV and AIDS Monitoring, Evaluation and Research Framework (2009/10-2012/13); - 2.
 Monitoring and evaluation framework for Kenya Health Sector Strategic Investment Plan (July 2012- June 2018); and - 3.
 Vision 2030 implementation framework. - 4.
-The linkage between the National Multi-sectoral Monitoring and Evaluation Framework for Response and Prevention of Gender and Sexual Gender Based Violence in Kenya and other related National frameworks for reporting purposes.
+The linkage between the National Multi-Sectoral Monitoring and Evaluation Framework for Response and Prevention of Gender and Sexual Gender Based Violence in Kenya and other related National frameworks for reporting purposes. - 5.
+A data base has been developed and is housed at NGEC whereupon all actors will be expected to provide data as per the M&E framework.

-5. OBJECTIVE OF THE DUTY BEARER HANDBOOK
+5.0 OBJECTIVE OF THE DUTY BEARER HANDBOOK